SQL Database Administrator

 Full-text index is used to ...read more

-Q22.
-What is default fill factor?
+Q. What is the default fill factor?

 Default fill factor is the percentage of space reserved for future data growth in an index.